 ||List||Which node types are sampled||["druid/historical", "druid/peon", "druid/realtime"]||no|

-The configuring Clarity settings step, above, describes the basic and required connection settings to connect Clarity to the metrics collection cluster.
+Step 4 above describes the basic connection settings to connect Clarity to the metrics collection cluster.

-The following connection settings are optional, or required only as neessitated by your metrics collection Druid configuration.
+The following connection settings are optional, or required only as necessitated by your metrics collection Druid configuration.

 The settings are equivalent to those in the Pivot configuration.
 However, those settings are separate from Clarity's.